-9 CDR Rules, paragraph 1.10AA(2)(d)(i)(C).
+9 CDR Rules, paragraph 1.10AA(4)(a)(iii).

-10 See Chapter B (Key concepts) for more information on 'CDR principal', 'CDR representative', 'CDR representative arrangement' and 'service data'.
+10 See Chapter B (Key concepts) for more information on 'CDR representative principal', 'CDR representative', 'CDR representative arrangement' and 'service data'.

 11 CDR Rules, rule 7.10A.
-See also rule 1.16A in relation to a CDR principal's obligations and liability.
+See also rule 1.16A in relation to a CDR representative principal's obligations and liability.